-Is it Healthy to Eat an Avocado Every Day?
+Is It Healthy to Eat Avocado Every Day?
 Here Are 6 Health Benefits

 The next time you contemplate paying extra for guac at Chipotle and other restaurants, think about the positive effects avocado has on your body and weight loss, instead of the negative effect on your wallet.
 You could even consider the avocado as "nature's keto" starter since studies show it helps your body burn fat for fuel.

-Studies have shown that avocados may help you lose weight by keeping you fuller longer, but the weight loss benefit goes well beyond satiety, according to the research.
-Still, it makes sense to eat some avocado at lunchtime, since it will prevent you from feeling hungry for five hours afterward, according to a nutritionist who has researched the benefits of this unique fruit (yes, avocados are in fact fruit).
+You may worry about the number of calories in an avocado, but studies have shown that avocados may help you lose weight by keeping you fuller longer.
+The weight loss benefit goes well beyond satiety, according to the research, but eating avocado at lunchtime will prevent you from feeling hungry for five hours afterward, according to a nutritionist who has researched the benefits of this unique fruit (yes, avocados are in fact fruit).